thebusfactor/p11/M1_Requirements/ENGR 301 Project 11 Project Proposal and Requirements Document.md

 Minimum Viable Product Use Cases
 ###### 1. User sets up camera, user navigates to software and runs it
-This use case is the only non-functional case our system has, which involes no software but the user making sure the camera is set-up in a manner allows for an unempeded view of the intersection.
+This use case is the only non-functional case our system has, which involves no software but the user making sure the camera is set-up in a manner allows for an unimpeded view of the intersection.
 The goal for this would be for a successful detection of the bus and lights.
 Validity check: There is no input check that can be performed on this case due to the nature of it, as it requires the user to check the intersection is in view.
-Effect of Parameters: No parameters seem evident that would effect the input.
+Effect of Parameters: No parameters seem evident that would affect the input.
 Relationship of input and output: This is the main source of input for the software and pertains to all output.

 **Use Case Body**